 Day 1: Embarkation aboard the ‘Flying Dutchman’ in Inverness

-Inverness itself is a nice town which hosts a lot of historic buildings, souvenir shops, cosy pubs and traditional restaurants where you find local dishes and Scottish whisky.
+Inverness itself is a nice town which hosts a lot of historic buildings, souvenir shops, cosy pubs and traditional restaurants where you find local dishes and Scottish whiskey.
 Here you can have a stroll through the city and have a first glimpse of the Caledonian Canal, famous for its staircase locks and cutting through the Great Glen.

-Day 2: Starting our journey through the Caledonian Canal
+Day 2: Caledonian Canal & Loch Ness

 Today we will start the 60 miles crossing of the Caledonian Canal.
 We will pass the first 7 locks and set course to the beautiful and mysterious Loch Ness.
 Remarkable about this Loch is that his has the biggest volume of sweet water of the United Kingdom and of course the rumour that it is home to the Loch Ness monster.
 We hope to cross this Loch on sails and maybe have a glimpse of the monster Nessie… In this Loch we will also pass closely to the famous Urquhart Castle, a classic romantic ruin.
 In the afternoon we will moor in Fort Augustus, a well-maintained historical little town.